Chantilly, Oise: Hydrology and water supply

-The Canal de la Machine, perpendicular to the other two and nearly 300 meters long, brought water to the Pavilon du Manse, which fed it to the garden ponds and waterfalls in the western gardens, since disappeared, sending it to a reservoir once located on the lawn.
+The Canal de la Machine, perpendicular to the other two and nearly 300 meters (yards) long, brought water to the Pavilon du Manse, which fed it to the garden ponds and waterfalls in the western gardens, since disappeared, sending it to a reservoir once located on the lawn.
 Part of this reservoir still exists near the racecourse, but it no longer contains water.
 Some of this hydrologic work was used to feed factories in the valley.
 The gardens that remain were watered by a completely different system based on an aqueduct coming from the area around Senlis.

 In the 18th century a mineral water source was discovered in the valley and a garden pavilion was built between 1725 and 1728 to allow the public to come drink from it.
 This was a separate source from the source of ferruginous water, called Chantilly water, discovered at La Chausée in Gouvieux, and bottled and carbonated there from 1882 into the 20th century.

 Also in the 18th century, a supply of drinking water was created by diverting water from the reservoir.
 In 1823, the last prince of Condé had eighteen fountains installed for the use of residents.
 In 1895 these were replaced with a supply from a water treatment plant in the neighboring village of Lamorlaye.
 This brought in water from Chantilly, Lamorlaye and Boran-sur-Oise then distributed the treated water through two water towers on the Mont de Pô in Gouvieux.
 This water supply has been managed by the private company Lyonnaise des eaux since 1928.
-In 1999 the average price of a cubic meter of water was 3.25 euros.